project-march/ProjectMarch/doc/march_packages/march_data_collector.rst

 There is a lot of documentation on this engine at
 `ESP documentation <https://documentation.sas.com/?cdcId=espcdc&cdcVersion=6.2&docsetId=espov&docsetTarget=home.htm&locale=nl>`_.
 The Engine allows for real-time data analysis and processing.
 An engine consists of multiple windows.
-The data comes in at several `source windows`.
+The data comes in at so-called `source windows`.
-The data is send to other windows with different functions, like joining different event streams, aggregating an event stream, transforming an event stream or using the data in the events for an algorithm.
+From the source windows data is send to other windows with different functions, like joining different event streams, aggregating an event stream, transforming an event stream or using the data in the events for an algorithm.
 The windows should form an acyclic graph together.
 A group of windows is called a :march:`model <march_data_collector/esp_models/march.xml>`.
 Other applications can  subscribe to a windows to use the data in the window.
-This can be done for data visualisation, csv output or streaming bag into our software.
+This can be done for data visualisation, csv output or streaming back into our software.
 The :march:`esp_adapter.py <march_data_collector/src/march_data_collector/esp_adapter.py>` subscribes to ROS msgs and transforms incoming messages to csv strings.
 The csv strings are send to the ESP engine.